Nasirkhan294/sticky-notes/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 To-do List <a name="about-project"></a>
+# 📖 Sticky Notes <a name="about-project"></a>

-**To-do List:** This is a simple web-based TODO list application built using HTML, CSS, and JavaScript.
-The application allows users to create, read, update, and delete tasks from their to-do list.
-Users can mark tasks as completed, sort them by priority, and search for specific tasks.
-It uses local storage to store the user's tasks, so they don't have to worry about losing their data.
-This project is a great starting point for those who want to learn web development or want to build their own task management application.
+**Sticky Notes:** This is a simple web-based Note list application built using React.js.
+The application allows users to create, read, update, and delete notes from their Sticky Notes.
+Users can search for specific notes.
+It uses local storage to store the user's notes, so they don't have to worry about losing their data.
+This project is a great starting point for those who want to learn web development or want to build their own note management application.

 ## 🛠 Built With <a name="built-with"></a>

   <ul>
-    <li>HTML</li>
     <li>CSS</li>
-    <li>JavaScript</li>
+    <li>React</li>
   </ul>

 <!-- Features -->